calebdinsmore/edusports-site/misc/executive-orders.md

 author: Caleb Dinsmore
 ---

-In light of the unprecedented tumult of the 2020 season, I'm creating this page to track my "executive orders," which are basically the decisions I make to ensure a good experience for owners in the league despite COVID's best efforts to thwart us.
+Initially created to enable me to quickly enact league policies without going through the Article XI amendment process during the famously tumultuous 2020 season, these "executive orders" are my way of addressing issues quickly to ensure a "smooth, fair, and fun league experience" (Article I).
+They cannot directly contradict the League Constitution in any way, so if any owner thinks one does, feel free to object to it in the Sleeper chat.

 ## Checks and Balances

-I'm creating this document instead of amending the league constitution, since these have taken effect without an official league vote out of necessity.
-Further, these EOs likely will only be relevant this season.
-Of course, these (or more generalized versions of them) can be officially codified into the Constitution at any point according to the process laid out in [Article XII Section 4](https://edusports.us/misc/constitution.html#article-xii---creating-new-league-rules) and would thus be permanently effective unless repealed.
+Typically, orders will have a set expiry in place–mainly to ensure these are regularly examined and renewed only if deemed necessary.
+Of course, these (or more generalized versions of them) can be officially codified into the Constitution at any point according to the process laid out in [Article XI Section 4](https://edusports.us/misc/constitution.html#article-xi---creating-new-league-rules) and would thus be permanently effective unless repealed.

 Should members of the league deem any of these unfair or undesired, overturning any one of them is simple:

 - If five owners express that an order should be overturned, it is revoked immediately.
 The reasoning behind this number is that five opposed would be all that's needed to halt the passage of an amendment to the Constitution.
 - The Commissioner may also revoke them at any time without the need for a vote.

----

-# Mandatory Rostering Enforcement and Penalties
+# Platform-Illegal Roster Corrections

 ### Details

-In light of the frequency of **Article IX Section 2** roster corrections, several owners have expressed frustration with the current, more forgiving, system by which the Commissioner automatically fixes rosters for owners who have failed to ensure that their starting lineups are in line with the requirements laid out in **Article IX Section 1**.

-An [amendment](https://github.com/calebdinsmore/edusports-site/pull/3) has been proposed to impose harsher penalties for inattentive owners to ensure that undeserving owners don't find themselves in the playoffs despite doing little to maintain their team.

-Beginning now, the Commissioner will follow the procedure laid out in the proposed amendment and keep track of owners who fail to ensure their starting lineups meet the standard.
-Penalties will be imposed upon passage of the linked amendment or any future amendment that imposes penalties based on illegal starting rosters being left unfixed.

-#### Expires: _Upon passage of an amendment imposing illegal starting roster penalties_

----

-# Illegal Roster Corrections

-### Details

-In cases where a roster is illegal (i.e. locked by the league platform until players in illegal spots are fixed), and the owner has not taken steps to remedy the issue, the Commissioner has the authority to fix the roster at their discretion.
+In cases where a roster is platform-illegal (i.e. locked by the league platform until players in illegal spots are fixed), and the owner has not taken steps to remedy the issue, the Commissioner has the authority to fix the roster at their discretion.

 If resolving the issue requires dropping players from the roster (after IR and Taxi slots have been filled), the Commissioner will prioritize drops from the bench using the following criteria: